 - Both IPv4 and IPv6 routed protocols

-- Load balancing with equal cost routes for same destination
+- Load balancing with equal-cost routes for the same destination

 - VLSM and route summarization